Fibromyalgia Underrated by Medical Aids

 The chronic condition known as fibromyalgia affects tens of thousands of South Africans.
 Unfortunately, the medical profession, and also the medical aid industry, do not take this condition seriously.

-In fact, doctors are fond of telling patients who suffer endless body pain as a result of this condition that they are “imagining it” and that they should “get over it and get lots of sleep and exercise”.
+In fact, doctors often tell patients who suffer endless fibromyalgic body pain that they are “imagining it”.
+And they say patients should “get over it and get lots of sleep and exercise”.

-The fact that thousands of patients experience endless pain and sensitivity all over their bodies has done nothing to change the medical view of the condition.
-Apparently, doctors and specialists are happy to accept that thousands of people have nothing better to do with their time than dream up this illness.
+Thousands of patients experience endless pain and sensitivity all over their bodies.
+Yet this has done nothing to change the medical view of the condition.
+Apparently, doctors and specialists are happy to accept that thousands of people just dream up this illness.

 Because of the reputation of the illness as a psychosomatic illness, the Council for Medical Schemes does not rate it a chronic condition.
 It regards only 26 conditions as chronic and mandatory by law for medical schemes to cover.
 These include illnesses such as cancer, multiple sclerosis, epilepsy and glaucoma.
 (Go here for the full list of the 26 conditions covered by the Prescribed Minimum Benefits or PMBs.)